So you are looking for Home Loan EMI Calculator (Free Excel sheet download) for the year 2023?

 In this post, we discuss how to calculate home loan EMI yourself and also provide you with Free Excel-based Home Loan EMI Calculator (Free download)

 Many people think that EMI calculations are tough and even if they tried, they won’t be able to figure things out.
 Wrong!
 It’s on the contrary quite easy.

-And once you understand how EMI works, you will be in a better position to understand how changing the variables like principal, loan interest rate and tenure result in changing the monthly EMIs.
+And once you understand how EMI works, you will be in a better position to understand how changing the variables like principal, loan interest rate and tenure results in changing the monthly EMIs.

 Let’s first see how these EMIs work.

 EMI stands for Equated Monthly Installment.
 It’s a monthly payment that the borrower makes towards repayment of the home loan.
 The best part about EMI is that you get to repay back the loan in small parts which are easier for most salaried individuals.
 If something is unaffordable for you as of now, you can purchase it by taking a loan and repaying back in smaller EMIs over a period of time.

 The EMI is made up of 2 parts: i) principal amount being repaid and ii) accrued interest.
 Or to put it simply, a part of the home loan EMI goes towards interest payment while the other part is used to reduce the outstanding loan principal.

 The EMI amount is fixed for the full tenure.
 But the initial EMIs contribute more towards the interest component of the loan.
 And in the later years of the loan tenure, the EMIs contribute more towards repayment of the loan principal.

 And what are the factors that impact EMI?

 - Loan amount: Higher the loan amount, the higher the EMI.